alphagov/govwifi-tech-docs/source/documentation/set_up.md

 # Set up GovWifi

-The GovWifi admin platform lets you manage your GovWifi environment.
-You can add and remove IP addresses and team members, get help and find performance metrics.
+The GovWifi admin platform lets you manage your GovWifi environment by allowing you to:

+- Add and remove IP addresses
+- Add team members
+- Edit team members permissions
+- Get help and support
+- Find key performance metrics
+- Sign and upload your GovWifi agreement
+- Find the connection details for the GovWifi RADIUS servers

 ## Step 1 - Create a new wifi installation